VEBA/115 Trust and HRAs

 The home page displays your current account balance.
-The Total Account Balance is the balance of your VEBA investment account.
+The total Account Balance is the balance of your VEBA investment account.
 (The HRA Amount Available is 90% of your VEBA balance less any pending debit card authorizations and is the amount immediately available for reimbursement on your debit card.).
-You may also view investment and source information about your account balance by choosing the following options from the Account Summary tab:
+You may also view investment and source information about your account balance by choosing My Account, then Summary, and selecting the Balance tab.

-Your current investment elections (e.g., the manner in which your new contributions are invested by fund) are shown on your account home page.
-There is a Change button on the home page to change your future contribution elections.
-You may also select Fund Election Change from the Transactions tab.
-A table including all investment offerings within the plan will be displayed along with your current investment election percentages for future contributions.
+Choose My Account, then Investments, and select the Make Changes tab.
+Follow the options to realign your account, and choose the option to change how your future contributions are invested.
+You’ll see a grid displaying all investment offerings within the plan along with your current investment election percentages for future contributions.
 Simply enter your desired percentages next to each investment or use the +/- feature to change your number.
 The total must add up to 100%.
-Click the Change Allocations button.
+Submit your changes.
 You’ll be prompted to confirm your entries before you commit to the change.
 Click Confirm to process your requested change and receive your transaction confirmation number.
 Note: If you don’t receive a confirmation number after clicking Confirm, your transaction request will not be processed.
 Please contact a BPAS Participant Services Representative at 1-866-401-5272 for additional assistance.
-All transactions must be initiated before 4 p.m.
-ET to be processed same day (except on days when the U.S. stock market closes before 4 p.m.
+All transactions must be initiated prior to the market close, generally 4 pm ET to be processed same day (except on days when the U.S. stock market closes before 4 p.m.
 ET).

-The participant website has a wealth of information available about the investments available in your Plan.
+The Participant Portal has a wealth of information available about the investments available in your Plan.
 To learn more, select My Account, then Investments, and choose the Research tab.
 You can view information including:

 - Fund fact sheets

 Many mutual fund companies have introduced trading restrictions to discourage short-term trading.
-When requesting a change to the allocation of your current account balance, the website will indicate which funds impose a trading restriction.
-If you have recently submitted a transfer or rebalance request that resulted in a trading restriction, the fund that is temporarily restricted from future transfers will appear in red, reflecting the number of days remaining before a subsequent trade (or opposite way transfer request) can be made.
-If you have a pending trading restriction in one or more funds, you may still transfer other portions of your account by using the Fund-to-Fund Transfer option.
+When requesting a change to the allocation of your current account balance, the portal will indicate which investments impose a trading restriction.
+If you have recently submitted a transfer or rebalance request that resulted in a trading restriction, the investment that is temporarily restricted from future transfers will appear in red, reflecting the number of days remaining before a subsequent trade (or opposite way transfer request) can be made.
+If you have a pending trading restriction in one or more funds, you may still transfer other portions of your account by using the Transfer Investments option.

 Select My Account, then Investments, and choose the Make Changes tab to find two methods to change the investment of your current account balance:

-- Rebalance.
-This option allows you to rebalance your account in two different ways:
+- Realign.
+This option allows you to realign your account in two different ways:

-- Rebalance to match your current investment election percentages for future contributions
+- Rebalance your current and match your future contributions

-Click the radio dial next to the rebalancing method you choose.
-If you elect to rebalance by providing specific percentages for each asset, enter your desired percentages next to each fund in the table.
+For either option, enter your desired percentages next to each investment in the grid.
 The total must add up to 100%.
-If you choose to rebalance to match your current investment election percentages, the percentages will automatically be entered into the Change To column in the table.
 In addition, if you would like your current account balance to be automatically rebalanced to these percentages, scroll down and click the box next to Automatically Rebalance My Account.
-Then click the radio dial next to the frequency in which you would like your account to be automatically rebalanced and click Submit Automated Rebalance to confirm your request.
+Then select the frequency in which you would like your account to be automatically rebalanced and submit and confirm your request.
 Please note: Using the account rebalancing option will trigger a new set of trading restrictions initially and whenever your account is rebalanced.
-For this reason, some participants choose to use annual rebalancing rather than quarterly.
+For this reason, some participants choose to use annual rebalancing rather than the quarterly option.

 All participant statements will be mailed to your home address every quarter.
 To obtain an online copy, select My Account, then Summary, and choose Statements.
-Select an option to generate on-demand statement activity or view a quarterly benefit statement, organized by plan year under the Quarterly Benefits Statements sections.
+Select an option to generate on-demand statement activity or view a quarterly benefit statement, organized by plan year.
 You may elect to have your quarterly statements, regulatory notices, and/or trade confirmations delivered electronically.
 Simply select My Profile, then choose the Go Green tab and change your preferences to electronic delivery.

 Call the BPAS Participant Services Center at 1-866-401-5272.
 This US-based team is available Monday through Friday from 8 am to 8 pm ET.